Stay Active During Pregnancy: 5 Easy Ways to Weave Movement Into Your Day

 4. Go for a walk - every day!

 Block out a time in your diary for a daily walk.
-Even if it’s just for 15 minutes around the block, or to the local shop and back.
+Even if it’s just for 15 minutes down the street, or to the local shop and back.
 Fresh air is linked to good mental health so this is a double bonus.
 If it’s raining and you really don’t want to leave the house, use that time to do 15 minutes of stretching or yoga instead.

 5. Add some ‘at your desk’ chair/birth ball stretches into your day.